craftingcity/The-Known-World/Landing Page.md

 [[The Guilds]] are a respected group of people who hold roles in the world at large.
 They are often respected and honored guests of the nations that host them, creating a connected network of Wizards, Merchants, Craftsfolk, and the like.

 ## Life in the World
+Most people use barter to trade for resources, as most people do not carry minted coin, but coin and merchant bar is acceptable currency nearly anywhere.
+The Kingdom of Prosper has a large treasury, and has spread coin around the world, making it the dominant currency, but each of the "nations" of the world mint their own coin.